Upload-ready bundle preview

 How long does alcohol withdrawal last?

-When does alcohol withdrawal become dangerous?
+When does alcohol withdrawal peak?

 What does alcohol withdrawal feel like in the first 24 hours?